troymessina/HumanAmbitions/markdown/Ch03_Population.md

 :alt: Net population growth rate by country: birth rate minus death rate per 1000 people per year.
 The highest net growth (darkest shading) is Niger, in Saharan Africa [@wikibirthrate; @wikideathrate].
 Net population growth rate by country: birth rate minus death rate per 1000 people per year.
 The highest net growth (darkest shading) is Niger, in Saharan Africa [@wikibirthrate; @wikideathrate].
 ```

-[](#fig:population:popgrowbycountry) shows the net population rate (birth minus death rate) on a world map.
-Africa stands out as the continent having the largest net population growth rate, and has been the focus of much attention when discussing population dynamics.

 But let us cast population rates in different countries in a new light.
 Referring to [](#fig:population:popgrowbycountry) it is too easy to look at Niger's net population rate—which is about ten times higher than that of the U.S. (see [](#ex:population:USbirthrate)—and conclude that countries similar to Niger present a greater risk to the planet in terms of population growth.
 However, our perspective changes when we consider absolute population levels.
 Who cares if a country's growth rate is an explosive 10% if the population is only 73 people?[^23]